PapaEvang01/Internship/README.md

 ## 🎯 Project Goals

 - Forecast short- and mid-term energy demand
 - Support proactive battery and load scheduling
 - Enhance long-term system planning

 ---

 ## 🧠 Modeling Approach

-Two distinct forecasting pipelines:
+This project uses two forecasting pipelines tailored to each load type:

-1. Cooling Loads → Forecasted with LSTM
+### 1️⃣ Cooling Loads → Forecasted with LSTM

-Cooling loads represent the energy required for temperature regulation (e.g., air conditioning), especially during warmer months.
+Cooling loads represent the energy needed for air conditioning and temperature control—especially during summer.
+These loads are:

-They are:
+- Highly variable (depend on temperature, humidity, time of day)

-Highly variable – fluctuate based on external temperature, humidity, and time of day
+- Nonlinear and seasonally influenced

-Nonlinear – patterns are not strictly periodic
+- Not strictly periodic or stationary

-Seasonal and weather-sensitive
+🔹 **Why LSTM?**

-🔹 Why LSTM?
+Long Short-Term Memory (LSTM) networks are ideal for such patterns because they:

-LSTM (Long Short-Term Memory) networks are ideal for this task because they:
+- Learn long-term dependencies in sequential data

-Learn complex temporal dependencies over long sequences
+- Handle noisy, non-stationary trends

-Handle noisy, non-stationary data
+- Model complex environmental effects on energy consumption

-Capture trends influenced by environmental factors
+- Predict accurately using past consumption patterns only

-Provide accurate predictions even with limited external variables
+---

-2. Critical Loads → Forecasted with SARIMA
+### 2️⃣ Critical Loads → Forecasted with SARIMA

-Critical loads refer to essential systems (e.g., servers, control equipment) that must operate continuously.
+Critical loads refer to essential operations (e.g., servers) that run continuously and follow a stable pattern.
+These loads are:

-They are:
+- Predictable and repetitive

-Stable and predictable – follow consistent daily/weekly usage patterns
+- Less impacted by weather or time of day

-Less affected by environmental variation
+- Best modeled using statistical methods

-Suitable for statistical modeling
+🔹 **Why SARIMA?**

-🔹 Why SARIMA?
+Seasonal ARIMA (SARIMA) is effective for:

-SARIMA (Seasonal ARIMA) is well-suited for:
+- Stationary and seasonally stable time series

-Stationary or seasonally stable time series
+- Capturing recurring consumption cycles

-Modeling recurring patterns and trends
+- Producing interpretable, low-variance forecasts

-Producing interpretable and low-variance forecasts for critical infrastructure
+---

-📅 Training Period: January – November 2023
+📅 **Training Period:** January – November 2023
-🔮 Forecast Target: December 2023
+🔮 **Forecast Target:** December 2023

-This hybrid setup ensures robust performance across both structured and dynamic energy consumption behaviors.
+This hybrid setup ensures robust forecasting for both **structured** and **dynamic** load behaviors.

 ---